-Kerensa has a nationwide practice defending clients sued for premises and products liability.
+Kerensa has a nationwide practice defending clients sued for premises and product liability.
 She defends individual and multi-party personal injury, wrongful death and property damage claims across the country for industrial and consumer goods sellers and manufacturers.
 In addition to first-chairing multiple arbitrations, Kerensa has obtained favorable results for clients by focusing on early case resolution and dispositive motion practice.
 Her experience includes initial case assessment and negotiations, coordinating discovery, deposing witnesses, conducting fact witness interviews, attending hearings, and drafting and arguing pre-trial motions and post-trial motions, witness preparation, and drafting appeals.
 Recently, Kerensa helped secure a favorable result in a three-week jury trial involving alleged toxic exposure.
 A key portion of her practice is advising clients on product and premises safety to minimize tort and product liability risk and exposure.

 Prior to law school, Kerensa spent six years as an assistant women's basketball coach, coaching at her alma mater, the University of Missouri, and at Wichita State University and Murray State University.
 During her undergraduate years, Kerensa was a three-year team captain for the Mizzou women's basketball team, where she earned Academic All-America honors and was named to Mizzou Athletics All-Decade Team.
 In 2018, Kerensa was inducted into the Missouri Sports Hall of Fame.

 Kerensa has drafted and/or argued successful dispositive motions in both state and federal courts.